 High DHT Levels in Females

-DHT can cause female pattern hair loss (Androgenetic Alopecia) in women.
 Hair loss doesn't just happen to men.
-It can also happen to women who have high levels of DHT.
+An increase in DHT causes hair loss in women as well.
 Women with an excess of DHT may experience female pattern hair loss (FPHL), losing their hair in the same way that men do.
+1

-If you’re a woman with an excess of DHT, symptoms of high DHT include increased growth of facial hair, increased growth of pubic hair, a cessation of menstrual periods, and/or increased acne.
+If you’re a woman with an excess of DHT, high DHT symptoms include increased growth of facial hair, increased growth of pubic hair, a cessation of menstrual periods, and/or increased acne.

 If you are experiencing an excess of DHT, consider taking a DHT blocker.
-A DHT blocker can ensure that you don't have too much of the hormone in your body and that you are, in turn helping to minimize the above-mentioned health risks.
+Natural blockers can ensure that you don't have too much DHT in your body and that you are, in turn helping to minimize the above-mentioned health risks.

 DHT Causes Male Pattern Baldness in Men

-The presence of DHT in a body will cause hair follicles on the head to shrink.
-This means that hair becomes thinner and shorter because it has a shorter growing cycle.
+An increase in DHT causes hair loss as the hormone forces hair follicles on the head to shrink.
+This means that hair becomes thinner and shorter because it has a shorter growing cycle (the anagen phase) and a longer resting period (the telogen phase).
+Over time, your scalp won’t be able to grow new hair, and any hair that does exist will become less anchored and eventually fall out, resulting in the characteristic thinning and baldness of male pattern baldness.
 Excess DHT will cause hair loss in the typical pattern of androgenetic alopecia:

 - On top of your head.
 This is also called the vertex or crown of the head.